MarioRuiz/nice_hash/README.md

 ## Usage

 Remember!!
 To generate the strings following a pattern take a look at the documentation for string_pattern gem: https://github.com/MarioRuiz/string_pattern.
+You can also generate Spanish or English words.
 We added support for generating strings from regular expressions but it is only working for the ´generate´ method, use it with caution since it is still on an early stage of development.
 All you have to do is to add to a key the value as a Regular expression, for example the key uuid in here will generate a random value like this: "E0BDE5B5-A738-49E6-83C1-9D1FFB313788"

 ```ruby
 my_hash = {